Calculator Library

 Example 3: Intersection of Two Functions

-Suppose we have two functions that represent the supply and demand for a certain product.
+Suppose we have two functions representing a certain product's supply and demand.
 We want to find the point at which the two functions intersect, which will represent the equilibrium price.

 To do this, we can use the intersect feature on the graphing calculator to find the points at which the two functions intersect.
 The value of x at these points will be the equilibrium price.